The Louisville Cardinal Alumni Group

 “I’m a huge UofL fan, so being a part of the 1986 championship was an absolutely amazing experience for me,” Sanford said.
 “To be there on campus as a student during the celebration was just an absolute joy.”

-In an article written by Editor-in-Chief T.L.
-Stanley and News Editor M. Norman Jacobson, The Cardinal described the festivities on campus as “chaos like you’ve never seen it.”
+In an article written by Stanley and News Editor M. Norman Jacobson, The Cardinal described the festivities on campus as “chaos like you’ve never seen it.”

 4,000 people poured onto campus, the article said, and proceeded to scream, chant, drink beer, dance, play music and set off firecrackers and bottle rockets.
 Cars lined the streets around campus, and traffic was backed up for blocks as people cheered and honked their horns.